LAURA’S VOICE WHISPERS FROM AN ANGEL – duplicate with reviews

 is to know when to let them go!!!”

-An extract from page 60, 27 April 2010, Dubai.
+Page 60, 27 April 2010, Dubai.

 “And the truth is that the darkness I feel